Jofralso/hitchhikers-guide-to-developing/ROADMAP.md

 ### Success Criteria

 - Comfortable with command-line operations
-- Proficient in Git operations including submodules
+- Proficient in Git operations
 - Can write and debug basic C programs
 - Understands compilation and linking process